 Let’s recap the use case from the blog post Are you ready for 5G?
 Ericsson Charging is.
 To ensure an uninterrupted concert experience for users, the telecom service provider (Fuon) has setup a dedicated network slice for their partner, VR Music Stage.
 Ericsson Charging supports 5G capabilities such as Network Slicing over the new SBI (REST-based) interface.
 I will now take you behind the scenes to view the rest of the demonstration.

-Visit Ericsson Digital BSS to learn more about our offerings or read on for a step-by-step summary to the video.
+Visit Ericsson Telecom BSS to learn more about our offerings or read on for a step-by-step summary to the video.

 Working with the offer definition template inside Ericsson Charging